Harmony and Dissonance: The Fate of Two Horses

 Country House won the Kentucky Derby.
 Period.
 I think many of us want to move on from that moment, and we truly wish the victor a lovely retirement, laminitis free.

-As Country House’s trainer, Hall of Farmer Bill Mott, he has much to look forward to along the trail in 2020, even though he won his first Derby last year.
+As Country House’s trainer, Hall of Famer Bill Mott, he has much to look forward to along the trail in 2020, even though he won his first Derby last year.
 If someone hands you that trophy, you do not turn something like that down.
 I think Mott acted with grace and presence during and after the circus that ensued.

 Now, he’s back on the Derby Trail again, and I’m happy to see it because he has in his stable a powerhouse that looks amazing — Modernist.
 Shipped into the Fair Grounds in New Orleans this past weekend, Junior Alvarado rode Modernist at 12-1.
 He jetted away from the field down the stretch in the second half of the Risen Star, a race that automatically puts your thoroughbred into the Derby mix.